-I am currently sitting at a retrofitted warehouse converted into a bar.
-The bones surrounding the space are without a doubt authentic and the new bar itself is without a doubt synthetic (added paint, synthetic material selections for longevity , ect.).
-At what point does the synthetic become the authentic experience and vice versa; or is this question undeniable proof the English language/my lamen English understanding are overshadowed?
-I am not sure.
-I do know the wall mounted directional oscillating fan has roughly the same amount of accumulated dust as the roof structure holding up the standing seam metal roof.
-The two have undeniably conversed into a new thing; retrofit being the best articulation of circumstances.
+I am currently sitting in a retrofitted warehouse recently converted into a bar.
+The bones of the space are authentic and the newly installed bar is what I would classify as synthetic (added paint, synthetic material selections for longevity , ect.)
+I am using the term synthetic in this case as an object without history.
+It does beg the question, at what point does the synthetic become the authentic?
+I carry this question forward to experiences as well?
+Looking around I realize the wall mounted directional oscillating fan has roughly the same amount of accumulated dust as the roof structure holding up the standing seam metal roof.
+The two have morphed into a new class, one simply classified as retrofit.

 This Covid-19 pandemic has created quite a few interesting circumstances for everyone.
 On a call with a contractor earlier today, it was stated to us the price of lumber has gone up 300% since January (less than 6 month).
 As you can imagine, projects we would typically construct out of wood are blowing way passed their initial estimates.
 With prices being so obscene, we are seeing a major turn in the construction material of choice (at least temporarily).
 Concrete will be dominating the market as the go-to building material of choice and I believe it will create a short term era of modern brutalist style architecture.